12 FAM 000

 12 FAM 011 MISSION

-The mission of the Bureau of Diplomatic Security (DS) is to provide a safe and secure environment for the conduct of U.S. foreign policy.
+The mission of the Bureau of Diplomatic Security (DS) is to lead the Department's worldwide security and law enforcement efforts to advance U.S. foreign policy and safeguard national security interests.

 12 FAM 012 LEGAL AUTHORITIES